springfall2008/batpred/docs/apps-yaml.md

     - 1
 ```

-- **forecast_hours** - the number of hours to that Predbat will forecast ahead, 48 is the suggested amount, although other values can be used
+- **forecast_hours** - the number of hours that Predbat will forecast ahead, 48 is the suggested amount, although other values can be used
 such as 30 or 36 if you have a small battery and thus don't need to forecast 2 days ahead.

 ## Inverter information